CollegesPage address: http://mnsu7700france.info.mnsu.edu/academics/colleges.html

 More than 110 faculty provide course work, mentoring, and advising for approximately 2,000 undergraduate majors and graduate students in the College of Social and Behavioral Sciences (SBS).
 SBS students are active participants in their education and many participate in internships, practicums, service learning, field trips, and study abroad opportunities.

-SBS prepares students to enhance the quality of community life by offering undergraduate majors in anthropology, corrections, earth science (teaching and non-teaching), economics, ethnic studies, geography, history, international relations, law enforcement, political science, psychology, social studies (teaching and non-teaching), social work, sociology, urban and regional studies, and women's studies, as well as programs in gerontology, and non-profit leadership certificate.
+SBS prepares students to enhance the quality of community life by offering undergraduate majors in American Indigenous studies, anthropology, applied organizational studies, corrections, earth science (teaching and non-teaching), economics, ethnic studies, gender and women's studies, geography, history, international relations, law enforcement, political science, psychology, social studies teaching, social work, sociology, and urban and regional studies, as well as programs in gerontology, and non-profit leadership certificate.
 Minors are offered in most departments and programs.